sygnaltech/webflow-util/docs/webflow-html/sort/index.md

 If you want to specify the data type of the field being sorted, add this attribute with a value of;

 - `string` for values that should be sorted as strings
+- `number` for values that should be sorted as numbers
 - `date` for values that should be sorted as dates

-Defaults to string when unspecified or unrecognized.
+Defaults to `string` when unspecified or unrecognized.

 ### Creating your Sort Key